Back to Blog

 Commonly Approved Metals

-Aluminum Generally acceptable for food contact when anodized or in non-acidic applications.
-Raw aluminum can react with acidic foods.
+Aluminum is generally acceptable for food contact when anodized or used in non-acidic applications.
+Raw aluminum can react with acidic foods, so the application matters.

-Brass and Bronze Limited approval.
-Lead-free grades may be acceptable for specific applications.
-Verify specific alloy compliance.
+Brass and Bronze have limited approval.
+Lead-free grades may be acceptable for specific applications, but you must verify the specific alloy’s compliance for your intended use.

 NSF Certification: Beyond FDA